spryker/spryker-docs/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes-202302.0/security-release-notes-202302.0.md

 * If your version of `spryker/sales` is 11.34.0 up to and including 11.35.1, follow [Upgrade `spryker/sales` module versions including 11.34.0 up to and including 11.35.*x*](#upgrade-sprykersales-module-versions-including-11340-up-to-and-including-1135x).
 * If your current version of `spryker/sales` is 11.36.0 or 11.36.1 follow [Upgrade on `spryker/sales` module versions 11.36.0 or later](#upgrade-on-sprykersales-module-versions-11360-or-later).
 * Optional upgrades:
-  * If you considering switching from version 11.30 or earlier to 11.31 or later of the sales module, follow our guidelines in [Propel Migration](#optional-propel-migration-upgrade-sprykersales-modules-with-versions-1130x-or-earlier-to-11312).
+  * If you considering switching from version 11.30 or earlier to 11.31 or later of the sales module, follow our guidelines in the [Optional: Propel migration: Upgrade spryker/sales modules with versions 11.30.x or earlier to 11.31.2](#optional-propel-migration-upgrade-sprykersales-modules-with-versions-1130x-or-earlier-to-11312) section.
-  * If you are considering switching to PHP 8.0, follow our guidelines in [PHP8 Migration](#optional-php8-migration-upgrade-sprykersales-module-with-versions-including-1131x-up-to-and-including-1133x-to-11341).
+  * If you are considering switching to PHP 8.0, follow our guidelines in the [Optional: PHP8 migration: Upgrade spryker/sales module with versions including 11.31.x up to and including 11.33.x to 11.34.1](#optional-php8-migration-upgrade-sprykersales-module-with-versions-including-1131x-up-to-and-including-1133x-to-11341) section.
-  * If you are considering switching to Symfony 6, follow our guidelines in [Symfony Migration](#optional-symfony-migration-upgrade-sprykersales-module-with-versions-including-1134x-up-to-and-including-1136x-to-11362).
+  * If you are considering switching to Symfony 6, follow our guidelines in the [Optional: Symfony migration: Upgrade spryker/sales module with versions including 11.34.x up to and including 11.36.x to 11.36.2](#optional-symfony-migration-upgrade-sprykersales-module-with-versions-including-1134x-up-to-and-including-1136x-to-11362) section.

 ### Upgrade spryker/sales module versions earlier than 11.16.0